madjugglers/pattern-book/14_appendix_d_7club2ct.md

 Because of symmetry, there are really only 9 unique patterns so far instead of 12.
 The left hand versions and the right hand versions turn into the same pattern when the jugglers cross passes.

-As we've seen from Appendix B, every passing pattern has a corresponding complementary dual pattern (or shadow pattern) where a juggler's right hand pattern is combined with the left hand pattern off the adjacent juggler.
+As we've seen, every passing pattern has a corresponding complementary dual pattern (or shadow pattern) where a juggler's right hand pattern is combined with the left hand pattern off the adjacent juggler.
 This is really just one permutation of a 4 person 2 handed site swap.
 Each of the 9 patterns above has a corresponding shadow person pattern, and curiously, they are all 2-count, more or less.
 Let's look at a couple more closely.

 1. The shadow pattern for the standard 4p3 is a synchronous juggling pattern where the left and right hands of a juggler throw and catch at exactly the same time.
 For this pattern the left hand will throw a crossing double self while the right hand throws a straight single pass: (4x, 3p) | (4x, 3p).
 The second juggler pauses ½ beat before throwing their 2 synchronous throws: one as a pass and the other as a self.